 The network of public libraries is not evenly spread over the Croatian territory.
 Due to the different levels of information technology development and availability, different library systems are in use.
 The Ministry of Culture and local authorities are investing in the improvement of the library system.
-In the past seven years, over thirty cities have opened either new or newly restored libraries as joint investments between local authorities and the Ministry of Culture.
+In the past nine years, over thirty cities have opened either new or newly restored libraries as joint investments between local authorities and the Ministry of Culture.
 The library information system in Zagreb has been fully centralised at the city level.
-A new University Library was opened in Split on 19th December 2008 to complement the network of six university libraries (one of them being the national and university library).
-The new library was also opened at the Faculty of Philosophy, University of Zagreb on 11th March 2009.
+The network of university libraries consists of six university libraries and one of them being national and university library.
+One of the last big investments in libraries was the opening of the new library at the Faculty of Philosophy, University of Zagreb in 2009.